Switzerland Visa and Passport Requirements

 Temporary residence

-EU nationals: Will need to obtain a residence permit if the stay is more than 90 days.
+EU nationals: Need to obtain a residence permit if the stay is more than 90 days.

 Working days